Covid-19: 234 more cases and two further deaths

 There have been 234 more cases of coronavirus confirmed in the State, including 103 in Dublin, and two further deaths, according to the latest figures.

-NPHET confirmed the latest figures in a statement on Wednesday.
-The new cases bring the total number of confirmed coronavirus cases in the State to 33,675, while the death toll from Covid-19 now stands at 1,794.
+The National Public Health Emergency Team (NPHET) confirmed the latest figures in a statement on Wednesday evening.
+The new cases bring the total number of confirmed coronavirus cases in the State to 33,675, while the death toll from Covid-19 here now stands at 1,794.

+Sixty-eight per cent of the new cases involve people aged under 45, while 34 of the cases have been identified as the result of community transmission, meaning the source of infection is unknown.

+As well as the 103 cases in Dublin, 30 new cases were identified in Co Donegal, 22 in Co Galway, 21 in Co Cork, 13 in Co Wicklow, 12 in Co Louth, nine in Co Kildare, and eight in Co Meath.

 The rate of Covid-19 infections over the period fell marginally in Dublin, from 138 cases per 100,000 at midnight on Sunday to 136.9 at midnight on Monday - three days after the new Level 3 restrictions were introduced in the county, while the rest of the country remained on Level 2.